grantcurell/grantcurell.github.io/docs/LLMs Explained/README.md

 1. **Model Objective:**
    The primary goal during pre-training is to maximize the likelihood of a particular token given its preceding tokens.
 For a model being trained, it tries to predict the next word in a sequence using the context provided by the preceding words.
 2. **Context Window:**
-   In the "roses are red" example from the passage, the context window is two words.
-Similarly, for "I love AI," if we were to use a context window of two words, the model would be given "I love" and would try to predict "AI."
+   For "I love AI," if we were to use a context window of two words, the model would be given "I love" and would try to predict "AI."
 3. **Tokenizing and Embeddings:**
    The passage mentions breaking down input into embeddings.
 In the case of "I love AI," the words "I," "love," and "AI" are tokenized and then converted into dense vectors or embeddings.
 These embeddings capture semantic meanings and relationships between words.
 4. **Maximizing Likelihood:**
    As the formula $L_1(U) = \Sigma_i \log P(u_i|u_{i-k}, ..., u_{i-1})$ suggests, the model tries to maximize the probability (or likelihood) of observing the token $u_i$ given its previous k tokens.
 For our example "I love AI," if you feed "I love" into the model, it should assign a high probability to "AI" being the next word, assuming "I love AI" is a frequent phrase in the training data.
 5. **Unsupervised Nature:**
    The term "unsupervised" implies that there's no explicit label provided to the model for training.
 Instead, the model uses the context (preceding words) as input and tries to predict the next word.
 The correct answer (or "label") is just the next word in the sequence.
 So, the data itself provides both the input and the "label."